-The student and the major professor are responsible for the selection of an advisory committee.
+The student and the major professor (advisor) are responsible for the selection of an advisory committee.
 The duties of that committee are to assist the student in the preparation of the plan of study and to offer advice during the period of graduate work, including research and thesis preparation when these are required components of the student's degree program.

-The committee consists of the major professor and at least two other members of the graduate faculty for the M.S.
-(Thesis) degree.
-Ph.D. committees must have the major professor and three other members of the graduate faculty.
+The advisory committee consists of the major professor as Committee Chair and at least two other members of the graduate faculty for the M.S.
+(Thesis) degree or three other members of the graduate faculty for the Ph.D. degree.
 M.S.
-(Non-thesis) have only a single advisor.
-Committees must be approved by the head of the graduate program, the college dean (if requested by the college), and the dean of the Graduate School.
+(Non-thesis) have only a single advisor that is appointed by the Graduate Chair.
+Advisory committees must be approved by the head of the graduate program, and the dean of the Graduate School.